-The best time to travel to Costa Rica is late November through April.
+The best time to travel to Costa Rica is from late November through April.
 If you are looking for great weather, you are almost guaranteed sunny skies and rain-free days.
 However, this is also high tourism season so plan on paying more for your hotel room.

 From May through August, expect clear skies in the morning and rain in the afternoon.
 During the green season, rain can sometimes come in bursts so strong that it paralyzes traffic and all outdoor activities.